 - Learn where to buy what and when – compare prices on the things you use all the time.

-- Bulk items – organic rolled oats, etc. – again watch for sale and stock up
+- Look for Bulk items – organic rolled oats, etc. – Stock up when they go on sale.

-- Chicken breast/tenders – every few weeks will go on sale for $1.80-1.99/lb for boneless/skinless chicken breast – no antibiotics or hormones – use fresh and buy a package for the freezer
+- Chicken breast/tenders – no antibiotics or hormones – Look for sales!
+Use fresh and buy a package for the freezer

-- Whatever vegetables are on sale that week
+- Buy whatever vegetables are on sale that week.

 Costco: